This year the Barbican centre ran an exhibition; ‘The Japanese House: Architecture and Life after 1945’.

 Part of the focus of the exhibition is the identity challenge japan faced after the war.
-Post war – American design and culture was popular, however as confidence returned there was an increasing desire to return to Japanese values.
+Post-war, American design and culture was popular, however as confidence returned there was an increasing desire to return to Japanese values.
 Designers were experimenting with various aspects of traditional Japanese design and trying to figure out the best way to combine these with western design.

 The videos highlight the strange mix of American hairstyles and clothing with the Japanese way of living – eating, drinking tea etc.

-The central space with mock up houses surrounded by individual galleries.
+The central space with mock-up houses surrounded by individual galleries.

 The first set of photographs are from Yasuhiro Ishimoto and feature traditional Japanese architecture.
 I could really connect with Ishimoto’s style, his focus is on the clean geometric lines and this emphasises the beauty and simplicity of traditional palaces and temples in Japan.

 These are followed further on with a couple of nice prints of a house designed by Kiyoshi Seike.
-In post war Japan there was a preference for western style housing, however Seike was designing modern modular homes using traditional Japanese design theory.
+In post-war Japan there was a preference for western-style housing, however, Seike was designing modern modular homes using traditional Japanese design theory.

 The exhibition featured a number of interesting books that go into detail about the different traditional styles in Japan.

-One of the things you will see in Japan is extremely creative use of small plots of land.
+One of the things you will see in Japan is an extremely creative use of small plots of land.
 The exhibition features prints of original concrete designs built cheaply by people that held small plots.